Skip to Content

 What are heel pads?

 They are fabric cushion pads designed to fit inside your shoes around the heel area.
-Instead of plastering a layer of protection onto your foot, stick this onto your walking boots and it becomes built-in grip support.
+Instead of plastering a layer of protection onto your foot, stick this onto your walking boots rubbing heel and it becomes built-in grip support.

 It is made up of durable and breathable material which means you don’t have to change it often.